raminmohammadi/MLOps/Labs/Kubernetes_Labs/README.md

 ### Namespace
 A **Namespace** provides a mechanism for isolating groups of resources within a single cluster.
 Namespaces are how you divide cluster resources between multiple users and applications.

-### Kubectl
-**Kubectl** is a command line tool for Kubernetes.
-It allows you to run commands against Kubernetes clusters to deploy applications, inspect and manage cluster resources, and view logs.

 ### ConfigMap and Secrets
 **ConfigMaps** and **Secrets** are Kubernetes objects used to store non-confidential and confidential data, respectively.
 This data can be used by Pods or other system components.
 ConfigMaps are ideal for storing configuration settings and parameters, while Secrets are used for sensitive information.